 Flights have been performed in remote and urban environments up to an altitude of 3.5 Km above ground level (AGL) with their mission mainly focused on providing high-quality observations of atmospheric pollutants and other parameters relevant to air-quality and climate change.

-Prof. J. Sciare is the director of the Energy Environment and Water Research Center (EEWRC) of the Cyprus Institute (CyI).
+Prof. J. Sciare is the director of the Climate and Atmosphere Research Center (CARE-C) of the Cyprus Institute (CyI).

 Received a BSc degree in Electrical Engineering, an MSc in Telecommunication Systems and a PhD in Electrical Engineering.